What is Azure Web App? Create an Azure Web App

 Steps to Add Custom domain to web app

-Go to the Web App in Azure portal.
+Go to the Web App in the Azure portal.

 In Settings Section on the left-hand blade, Select Custom Domains and click on Add hostname.